 Windows systems require at least an Intel Dual-Core CPU or AMD processor running at 2 GHz or higher.
 4 GB RAM or higher is recommended.

 Windows OS support on Microsoft Surface Pro is supported.

-Macintosh systems require an Intel Dual-Core CPU running at 2.xx Ghz or greater.
-2 GB RAM or higher is recommended.
+Macintosh systems require an Intel or Apple Silicon CPU running at 2.xx Ghz or greater.
+4 GB RAM or higher is recommended.

 Chromebook and Chrome OS are supported.
 The Cisco Webex Meetings Web App, which is available in the Google Play store, is required.

 - iOS or iPadO@ 13.7 or later

 - Smartphones running Android OS 8.0 (Oreo) or higher

 - Tablets running Android OS 8.0 (Oreo) or higher